“Never let your kids do anything that makes you dislike them.”

 – Jordan Peterson, “12 Rules for Life”

+Bad parenting and poor child management is damaging marriages.
 We live in a child-centric culture.
 When I ask couples how much “couple time’ do get away from the kids and work?
 Date nights, weekend get-aways?
 Most say, “almost none, it’s all about the kids.”
 70% of couples experience a significant drop in relationship satisfaction after the birth of their first child.
 It’s understandable given the dramatic change that takes place with the addition of a new born baby.
 For the first 9 months they require total 24/7 care and nurturing.
 There’s not much time for love and romance so it’s normal for this to put a strain on relationships.
 It’s the child management issues that develop as the kids grow older that can cause serious marital conflict.
 Not only do parents often disagree about child discipline strategies but the child’s obnoxious behaviour causes conflict and stress.
 Managing your kid’s behaviour effectively is one of foundations for a happier marriage and an enjoyable family life.
 Well manned children are likeable and fun to be around.
 Most importantly they do better in life.

 “The Little Adult Assumption”